flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 O2

 Of course, the networks are also rapidly growing their 5G services, though these aren’t available everywhere at the time of writing, and coverage is changing rapidly.
-There’s a growing amount of data on 5G speeds, with average download speeds for each network (from Opensignal as of September 2024) recorded in the chart above, and some key findings from a RootMetrics report in the first half of 2024 listed in the chart below.
+There’s now a large amount of data on 5G speeds, with average download speeds for each network (from Opensignal as of January 2026) recorded in the chart above, and some key findings from a RootMetrics report in the second half of 2025 listed in the chart below.

 5G Network Speeds